Dutta-06/DeepfakeDetector/README.md

 AIMS-DTU Research Intern Round 2

-IMPORTANT!
-NOTE: Updated Deepfake Detector now has 90% accuracy on the test set.
-Please replace autoencoder.keras in your directory with the following file for the latest version: https://drive.google.com/file/d/1Va3Sn8r8D2VYoPB43BJ07E-taZlp-BM8/view?usp=sharing

 Instructions

 1. Download all files (training.ipynb is for explanatory purposes and not needed for the program to run)